zlcoburn/k2-improvements/README.md

 ## Start Here at Bootstrap

 The Bootstrap is a requirement for the improvements to install properly, so this must be accomplished first.
 Of note, it will install entware tools necessary to accomplish the installs.
+Additionally, root is enabled by default with the password: 'creality_2024'.
+At some point, we recommend running command 'passwd' in the terminal to change the defualt password to something secure.

 1. Enable root access on the K2 Plus by going to Settings, General tab and root on the physical screen.
 Take note of the password.
 2. Download bootstrap [https://github.com/jamincollins/k2-improvements/releases/tag/bootstrap](https://github.com/jamincollins/k2-improvements/releases/tag/bootstrap) and extract the folder.